Great Pull Requests

 Your day doesn't need more hours.

-The use of Pull Requests has been adopted as the standard for developing software in a team or open source setting.
-Contributors “request” a set of changes to be approved for inclusion by one or more members of the team in order to uphold the healthy evolution of a codebase.
+Pull Requests are now the standard for developing software in a team or open source setting.
+Contributors request a set of changes to be approved for inclusion by one or more members of the team in order to uphold the healthy evolution of a codebase.